EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 Optimizely's Feature Experimentation platform gives product managers, marketers, and engineers the ability to run A/B tests and manage feature rollouts, without touching a single line of code.

-That was the vision, but in practice, something was getting in the way.
-During internal business meetings, a pattern kept surfacing: users found the UI confusing and felt they had to spend too much effort just to complete core actions.
+However, we found that user struggled with the UI and felt they had to spend too much effort just to complete core actions.

 "Through the platform, users wouldn't need an engineer beside them just to run a test."